lprhodes/homebridge-broadlink-rm/README.md

 If you like this plugin and want to stay up-to-date about new features and bug fixes then please star this Github repo.

-You can also go one step further by subscribing to the [Works with](http://workswith.io) newsletter which will keep you informed about HomeKit, homebridge and homebridge plugins.
+You can also go one step further by subscribing to the [Works with Newsletter](http://workswith.io) which will keep you informed about HomeKit, homebridge and homebridge plugins.

-Finally, you can help to support the project and/or show your gratitude by contributing via Paypal (https://paypal.me/lprhodes).
+Finally, you can help to support the project and/or show your gratitude by contributing via [Paypal](https://paypal.me/lprhodes).
 Thanks!

 ## Requirements